jlrickert/zet/docs/124/README.md

 The `-v` just adds more verbosity.

-The ending `/` in for the source directory keeps `rsync` from from creating nested directories.
+The ending `/` in for the source directory keeps `rsync` from creating nested directories.
 For example, it is not desirable to have `file/file` when we want `file`.
 This is a common error that I find myself making often.

-    tags: #cli
+This will overwrite files.
+If you want to _sync_ add the `--delete` flag.